 Location: Reykjavik, Iceland (street address: Laugavegur 116)

-When to visit: Open 10am – 6pm daily
+When to visit: Open 10am – 7pm daily

-Cost: Adults 1500 ISK (roughly $15 US as of this writing)
+Cost: Adults 2750 ISK (roughly $19 US as of this writing)

 Time needed: 30-60 minutes

 Imagine hearing about a whale washing up on shore, and then immediately thinking to yourself, “I need to get over there so I can collect that dead whale’s penis!”

 If you’ve ever wanted to see the genitalia of hundreds of species of animals (and who hasn’t?!), then the Phallus Museum in Reykjavik, Iceland is for you!

 All About the Iceland Phallus Museum

 A former teacher and historian, Hjartarson opened the museum in 1987 after he had a collection of 62 animal specimens.
 Over time, the odd collection has continued to grow to a ridiculous size, and the museum was passed down to the founder’s son.

 Roughly 200 of the 280 mammal parts on display come from animals that live in Iceland.
 This includes just about every whale, seal, walrus, and aquatic creature in the surrounding ocean.

 The whale genitals are by far the biggest in the museum.
-This five-foot-long sperm whale penis is the biggest in the place and has its own tower case, where it rests in a pool of formaldehyde:
+This five-foot-long sperm whale penis is the biggest in the place and has its own tower case, where it rests in a pool of formaldehyde.